amnshrestha/openFace-mac-installation-wiki/Command-line-arguments.md

   Options for this:

-- `"model/main_clnf_general.txt"` (default) - trained on Multi-PIE of varying pose and illumination and In-the-wild data, works well for head pose tracking
+- `"model/main_clnf_general.txt"` (default) - trained on Multi-PIE of varying pose and illumination and In-the-wild data, works well for head pose tracking (CLNF model)
-- `"model/main_clnf_wild.txt"` - trained on In-the-wild data, works better in noisy environments (not very well suited for head pose tracking)
+- `"model/main_clnf_wild.txt"` - trained on In-the-wild data, works better in noisy environments (not very well suited for head pose tracking),  (CLNF in-the-wild model)
 - `"model/main_clm_general.txt"` - a less accurate but slightly faster CLM model trained on Multi-PIE of varying pose and illumination and In-the-wild data, works well for head pose tracking
 - `"model/main_clm-z.txt"` - trained on Multi-PIE and BU-4DFE datasets, works with both intensity and depth signals (CLM-Z)